martintajur/pipedrive-snapshot/README.md

 ### Download.js

 ```
-node download.js [apitoken] > backup.json
+node download.js [apitoken] [filename]
 ```

-Downloads the contents from a Pipderive account using the supplied API token into backup.json file.
+Downloads the contents from a Pipderive account using the supplied API token into a file.

 ### Upload.js